Adarack/Audiobook_Processing_Scripts/README.md

 ### 01_Download_Sort.sh

 This script processes files in a specified input directory, sorts them by file type (e.g., MP3, M4B, EPUB), and moves them to designated output directories.
+This is run by qBittorrent after each download,  It can also be manually run from the Unraid userscripts plugin.

 - **Key Features**:
   - Supports dry-run mode to simulate actions.